inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 What's a young poet to do?
 And knew what ey're doin'

-But of all e words written		The bird is a strange one, And all e lines read,			So small and so tender
+But of all e words written		The bird is a strange one, And all e lines read,			So ll and so tender
 There's one I like most,		Its breed still unknown,
 And by a bird it was said!
 Not to mention its gender.